1Remote/1Remote.github.io/source/docs/usage/protocol/runner.md

 - RDP Runner based on [Remote Desktop ActiveX control](https://docs.microsoft.com/en-us/windows/win32/termserv/remote-desktop-activex-control)
 - SSH Runner is [KiTTY](http://www.9bis.net/kitty/#!index.md),
 - VNC Runner based on [VNCSharp](https://github.com/humphd/VncSharp)

+    !!! warning
+        VncSharp has been archived for long, and it is not maintained anymore, so it may not work well.
+I strongly suggest you use **[TightVNC](https://www.tightvnc.com/)** as our VNC runner.

 - SFTP Runner based on [SSH.NET](https://github.com/sshnet/SSH.NET)
 - FTP Runner based on [FluentFTP](https://github.com/robinrodricks/FluentFTP)